 A lot of things could go wrong in the initial days, right?

 If you have a strong “why,” you’ll probably overcome most of these challenges.

 Think of finding your “why” as a preparation before a war.

-If you know why you are entering in war, your chances you holding your ground and not get killed will be high.
+If you know why you are entering the war, your chances you holding your ground and not getting killed will be high.

 It’s crazy, isn’t it?

 An entrepreneur enters into the realm of uncertainty in the hope of emerging as a winner.